A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Theory

-where the correlation resulting from $\star$ is a function of $\Delta \nu_m$.
+where the correlation resulting from $\star$ is a function of $\Delta \nu_j$ (\cref{eq:CorrelSymbDef}), with the position of all other transients ($\Delta\nu_m$ in \cref{eq:CorrelOptMultiNoMF}) held constant.
 This expression generates a single one dimensional curve for each transient (of subscript $j$), each of which yields a clear optimal $\Delta \nu_j$.
-This solution requires iterating until the list of $\Delta\nu_{j} \rightarrow \Delta\nu_{m}$ values remain consistent from one iteration to the next: typically 3-10 iterations.
-While requiring a more laborious computation by demanding calculation of all possible correlation functions between all possible transients (rather than merely, \eg, adjacent transients in a time series), the sum in this expression actually involves a signal averaging of the correlation function and proves particularly important in the case where individual transients may have particularly low SNR.
-We therefore refer to \cref{eq:CorrelOptMulti} and its generalization to phase-cycled signal below as a ``signal-averaged correlation function.'' \paragraph{} Aligning in the presence of a phase cycle also requires further consideration.
-Following the strategy advocated here, one can treat phase cycling as an added dimension and seek to optimize the portion of the (Frobenius) norm of the signal in the coherence domain that varies with the frequency
+This solution requires iterating until the list of $\Delta\nu_{j} \rightarrow \Delta\nu_{m}$ values remains consistent from one iteration to the next: typically 3-10 iterations.
+While requiring a more laborious computation by demanding calculation of all possible correlation functions between all possible transients (rather than merely, \eg, adjacent transients in a time series), the sum in this expression actually involves a signal averaging of the correlation function and proves particularly important in the case where individual transients may have particularly low \gls{snr}.
+We, therefore, refer to \cref{eq:CorrelOptMulti} and its generalization to phase-cycled signal, below, as a ``signal-averaged correlation function.'' \paragraph{} Aligning in the presence of a phase cycle comprises the second main consideration here.
+Following the \gls{dcct} schema, one can treat phase cycling as an added dimension, then Fourier transform into the coherence domain, and then seek to optimize the portion of the (Frobenius) norm of the signal that varies with the frequency shift.
+The norm squared is:

-following the same strategy for an experiment with $J$ scans cycled over $K$ phases.
-Here, the sum over $q$ spans all signal averaged transients (including $j$), while the sum over $r$ spans all pulse phases (including $k$), as well as many others (indicated by the $\cdots$ arguments), again leading to a highly multidimensional $C$.
-As in the 1D case, one can optimize $C$ by iteratively optimizing the individual mean field correlation functions:
+for an experiment with $J$ repeated scans cycled over $K$ phases.
+Here, the sum over $j$ spans all signal averaged repeated scans, while the sum over $k$ spans all pulse phases and the sum over $l$ spans all coherence transfer values.
+Again (as indicated by the ellipsis) $C$ is highly multidimensional.
+As in the 1D case, one could consider optimizing $C$ by iteratively optimizing the individual mean field correlation functions arising from the cross-terms (between $j$, $k$ \vs $m$, $n$ terms) of \cref{eq:2DFrobNorm} and iterating $\Delta \nu_{j,k} \rightarrow \Delta \nu_{m,n}$ to convergence.
+Isolating the cross terms, analogously to \cref{eq:CorrelOptFull} $\rightarrow$ \cref{eq:CorrelOptDef}, and rearranging slightly yields: